-Size can be a valuable identification characteristic, particularly between very similar species, but judging bird size can be challenging even for experienced birders.
-With practice, however, all birders can learn how to judge bird size in the field quickly, easily and accurately.
+Size can be a valuable bird identification characteristic, particularly between very similar species, but judging bird size can be challenging even for experienced birders.
+With practice, however, all birders can learn how to estimate and compare bird sizes in the field quickly, easily, and accurately.

-Wingspan is another size measurement that can be crucial for identification, and it is measured as the longest natural distance between the tips of a bird's wings as they would naturally be spread while soaring.
+Wingspan is another size measurement that can be crucial for identification.
+This measurement is the longest natural distance between the tips of a bird's wings as they would be spread while soaring.
 For most birds this measurement will cross over the shoulders, but in species with long, forked wings, the wingspan is measured from tip to tip crossing lower over the body.

 Making Size Comparisons

 Few birders take rulers or tape measures into the field, and even fewer birds will sit still to be measured.
-Birders who are skilled at making comparisons between the birds they see and other known measurements, however, can quickly judge the sizes of birds even if they can't describe it in inches or centimeters.
+Birders who are skilled at making bird size comparisons with other known measurements, however, can quickly judge the sizes of birds even if they can't measure each bird in inches or centimeters.

 When observing a bird and trying to determine how big or small it is, make these types of comparisons:

 - To Known Birds: One of the easiest ways to judge a bird's size is to compare it to birds you are familiar with.
-For example, note if an unusual bird is closer in size to an American robin, a red-tailed hawk or a house sparrow, or any other birds you know well.
-That general comparison will give a good basic judge of the mystery bird's size.
+For example, note if an unusual bird is closer in size to an American robin, a red-tailed hawk, or a house sparrow, or any other birds you know well.
+That general comparison will give a good basic clue to the mystery bird's size.
 This may not be a close enough estimate for a positive identification of very similar birds, but it can be helpful for many species.

 - To Visible Landmarks: Comparing a bird to visible landmarks in its habitat is an excellent way to judge its size and can lead to exact measurements if you are able to later measure those landmarks.
-For example, if a bird is perched on a fence, note how it compares in size to the fence post or railing, then measure that railing when possible to get a rough estimate of the bird's size.
-Backyard birders can use the same trick with their backyard feeders, comparing the size of birds against the size of feeders.
-Branches, leaves, flowers and rocks are also handy measuring tools.
+For example, if a bird is perched on a fence, note how it compares in size to the fence post or railing, then measure that railing to get a rough estimate of the bird's size.
+Birders can use the same trick with backyard feeders, comparing birds against the size of feeders.
+Branches, leaves, flowers, and rocks are also handy measuring tools.